xstelea/gateway-ez-mode/README.md

 # ez-gateway
-Some higher-level abstractions on top of the Radix Babylon Gateway TypeScript SDK
+Some higher-level abstractions on top of the Radix Babylon Gateway TypeScript SDK.

+All devs in Radix, whether frontend or backend, surely have written helpers that make it easier to fetch data from the Radix Gateway.
+While Radix some great SDKs, sometimes you just want a very simple thing like get an account's balances.
+I would love it if we could collaborate as a community to share these helpers as a common repository of abstractions.
+I have already implemented one here, which makes it easier to fetch an account's balances.
+Feel free to contribute!

 # Basic usage
+I

 ```ts
 const account = "account_rdx1cx26ckdep9t0lut3qaz3q8cj9wey3tdee0rdxhc5f0nce64lw5gt70"